List of festivals in Nigeria: Christian festivals

-Christians account for about 50% of the Nigerian population, living throughout the country but predominantly in the south.
+Christians account for roughly 50% of Nigeria's population and are found throughout the country, though they are concentrated in the south.

-The main Christian festivals are Christmas and Easter.
-The way in which these holidays are celebrated often incorporates traditions from earlier religions.
+The principal Christian festivals are Christmas and Easter.
+Their observance frequently incorporates elements drawn from pre-Christian folklore.

-Christmas is held on 25 December each year to celebrate the birth of Jesus Christ.
+Christmas is observed on December 25 to mark the birth of Jesus Christ.

-It is a public holiday in Nigeria.
+It is recognized as a public holiday in Nigeria.

-In Igboland, in addition to a church service and distribution of gifts the festivities may include Mmo (masquerade) dancing, where men in their twenties or thirties dress in colorful costumes and wear masks.
-These masquerades, which pre-date the introduction of Christianity, honor the ancestral spirits.
+In Igboland, celebrations often extend beyond church services and gift-giving to include Mmo (masquerade) dancing, in which men in their twenties or thirties wear elaborate costumes and masks—practices that predate Christianity and are associated with honoring ancestral spirits.

-In some areas, palm branches are hung inside and outside the houses, signs of peace and symbols of Christmas.
+In some areas, palm branches are displayed in and around homes as symbols of peace and as markers of the Christmas season.

-Easter is held to commemorate the crucifixion of Jesus Christ on Good Friday and to celebrate his resurrection three days later on Easter Sunday.
+Easter commemorates the crucifixion of Jesus Christ on Good Friday and the belief in his resurrection three days later on Easter Sunday.

-It is a public holiday in Nigeria.
+It is also a public holiday in Nigeria.